PaperMC/docs/docs/paper/dev/api/event-api/chat-event.md

 #### AsyncChatEvent vs ChatEvent

-The key difference between the `AsyncChatEvent` and the `ChatEvent` is that the `AsyncChatEvent` is fired asynchronously which means that it does not block the main thread and delays the chat message.
+The key difference between the `AsyncChatEvent` and the `ChatEvent` is that the `AsyncChatEvent` is fired asynchronously.
+This means that it does not block the main thread and sends the chat message when the listener has completed.
 Be aware that using the Bukkit API in the event might cause errors.
-If you need to use the Bukkit API, use the `ChatEvent` instead.
+If you need to use the Bukkit API, you can use the `ChatEvent`.
-Alternatively you can use the [`BukkitScheduler`](../scheduler.md).
+However, we recommend using the [`BukkitScheduler`](../scheduler.md).

 :::